wh0pper/volunteer_tracker/README.md

   4. As a non-profit employee, I want to view all volunteers on a certain project.

+## Known bugs
+  User should not try to enter multiple projects with the same name

 ## Setup/Installation Requirements
   1. install ruby 2.2.2